 There are a couple of hiking trails around the park—some easy, others difficult.
 Also, there’s a snack bar on site with a cliff-side patio and the whole experience offers, you guessed it again, amazing alpine views!

 What Merlet Animal Park doesn’t have is a restroom that’s any more than a fancy bucket attached to a wall.
-So if you visit be sure to bring your own toilet paper and hand sanitizer.
+Which is why I always put “toilet paper” on my Chamonix packing list.

 How to get to Merlet Animal Park